 Breakfast |

 After breakfast, we will catch our flight back to Kathmandu.
-Catch the final glimpse of the Khumbu region.
-You can rest after this grueling 15-day trek once you reach Kathmandu.
+Catch the final glimpse of the Khumbu region one last time.
+We can rest after this grueling 15-day trek once we reach Kathmandu.

 - Tribhuwan International Airport transfer ( Airport – Hotel – Airport) in Kathmandu.